pmbriley/beta_bursts/README.md

 opt.markDur: if true, marks starts and ends of bursts on the scrolling plot of eeg activity
 opt.bands: frequency bands for measuring power at the times of beta bursts (rows = bands, columns = edges of bands in Hz)
 opt.f0sForOutTFR: can provide a different frequency vector used to compute the optional output time-frequency spectrogram tfrOut.tfr

-out: a cell structure containing the optional output fields you want to compute (to speed up run time by excluding unwanted analyses), can include 'dur', 'spec' (if out is not specified, will be set to include both 'dur' and 'spec')

 **outputs**
 (note that only the first output - the bursts structure - is needed for most purposes)